Inclusion bodies: In viruses

 Examples of viral inclusion bodies in plants include aggregations of virus particles (like those for Cucumber mosaic virus) and aggregations of viral proteins (like the cylindrical inclusions of potyviruses).
 Depending on the plant and the plant virus family these inclusions can be found in epidermal cells, mesophyll cells, and stomatal cells when plant tissue is properly stained.

 In bacteria

 Polyhydroxyalkanoates (PHA) are produced by bacteria as inclusion bodies.
 The size of PHA granules are limited in E. coli, due to its small size.
 Bacterial cell's inclusion bodies are not as abundant intracellularly, in comparison to eukaryotic cells.

+Polymeric R bodies are found in the bacterial cytoplasm of some taxa, and thought to be involved in toxin delivery.

 Isolation of proteins

 Between 70% and 80% of recombinant proteins expressed E. coli are contained in inclusion bodies (i.e., protein aggregates).
 The purification of the expressed proteins from inclusion bodies usually require two main steps: extraction of inclusion bodies from the bacteria followed by the solubilisation of the purified inclusion bodies.
 Solubilisation of inclusions bodies often involves treatment with denaturing agents, such as urea or guanidine chloride at high concentrations, to de-aggregate the collapsed proteins.
 Renaturation follows the treatment with denaturing agents and often consists of dialysis and/or use of molecules that promote the refolding of denatured proteins (including chaotopic agents and chaperones).